CodingJack/Advanced-Color-Picker/README.md

 # Advanced Color Picker
-Harnessing the full power of CSS Gradients | [Full Demo](http://www.codingjack.com/advanced-color-picker/)
+Harnessing the full power of CSS Gradients

 ![Screenshot of the Color Picker Editor in Full Mode](/screenshot.jpg)